-Who doesn't like to receive an unasked for gift?
-It’s an especially powerful way for hotels and guest houses to make their guests feel valued, but what works best, and what should go into a hotel welcome pack?
+Who doesn't like to receive a gift?
+It’s a powerful way for hotels and guest houses to make their guests feel valued, but what works best, and what should go into a hotel welcome pack?

 So if you’re a property owner or manager who thinks that you’ve already done enough in attracting your guests without now showering gifts on them, please think again.
 People talk to people and spread the word among friends and family.
 People post reviews on OTA sites, Tripadvisor and social media, and other people read these and react to them.